minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 // back on the EPA 2016 methane standards for both new and modified sources from
 // the oil and gas industry @lcv2021.

-Although in @stratmann-2002's paper the two rollcall votes all pertained to the amendment of the same bill.
+Although in the #cite(<stratmann-2002>, form: "prose") paper the two rollcall votes all pertained to the amendment of the same bill.
 This paper uses multiple, closely related, rollcall votes, and thus ensures that there is more variation in voting behaviour than there would be, if only two rollcall votes were available.